ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 High Impact:
 : A duplicate key causes an airplane to receive the wrong course which puts people's lives at risk.
 In this scenario there is no margin for error.
-Collisions MUST be avoided and failure is unacceptable.
-Applications dealing with this type of scenario MUST employ as much collision resistance as possible within the given application context.
+Collisions must be avoided and failure is unacceptable.
+Applications dealing with this type of scenario must employ as much collision resistance as possible within the given application context.